eduberenguer/eduberenguer/README.md

 - 👋 Hi, I'm Edu, a frontend developer from Spain (Madrid).
 I'm passionate about working with ReactJS and TypeScript to create impactful user experiences.
 Exploring the possibilities of web development.

-- 💻 Technologies: TypeScript, ReactJS, Hooks, Sass, Git, Redux, Firebase, MongoDB, MeteorJS.
+- 💻 Technologies: TypeScript, ReactJS, Hooks, TailwindCSS, Sass, Git, Redux, Firebase, MongoDB, MeteorJS.

 - 📫 How to reach me: eddiberenguer@gmail.com.